 Once you’ve successfully connected, you will be presented with the standard CASLab Linux desktop.
 Congratulations!
 You’re connected!

-When you’re done, don’t forget to log out be clicking the person icon at the top right of the screen.
+When you’re done, don’t forget to log out.
+You can do this by clicking the power button in the applications menu at the top left.
+(Depending on your settings, you may instead have to click your name at the top right of the screen.)
 If you don’t, your session will continue to bog the system down for others, even when you aren’t using it.